zainabkapadia52/Image_Thresholding_Web_App/README.md

 [![**Open in Streamlit**](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://zainabkapadia52-image-thresholding-webapp.streamlit.app)

 ## Overview
-This web application implements Otsu's thresholding method for image binarization.
-Image thresholding is a fundamental image processing technique that separates an image's foreground from its background, creating a binary image.
-Otsu's method is an automatic thresholding algorithm that calculates the optimal threshold value to separate an image into foreground and background.
-It works by minimizing the intra-class variance between the two classes of pixels.
-Tis webapp provides an interactive interface for users to upload images, apply thresholding, and visualize the results.
+This web application combines two powerful image processing tools into one interactive platform.
+It offers both histogram matching for photo style consistency and image thresholding using Otsu's method.
+In the histogram matching mode, users can upload a target style image along with one or more source images, and the app automatically transfers the tonal characteristics from the target to the source images.
+In the thresholding mode, users can apply automatic Otsu thresholding or adjust manually to create a binary image that effectively separates the foreground from the background.
+Additional features include optional Gaussian noise addition, detailed histogram visualization, and convenient download options for processed images.

 ## Features
 - Image upload functionality
+- Histogram Matching with Blending: Adjust the strength of the effect using an interactive blending slider.
+- Color Image Processing: Processes images in the YCrCb color space to preserve color information.
-- Otsu thresholding implementation
+- Otsu thresholding implementation with options of manual thresholding and gaussian noise addition.
-- Manual thresholding option
-- Gaussian noise addition (optional)
-- Histogram visualization
+- Interactive Visualization: View interactive histograms for the source, target, and processed images using Plotly.
-- Download options for processed images
+- Download Options: Download the processed images directly from the interface.

 ## Technologies Used
 - Python